DeanDivizio/ovrtonesite/README.md

     - About
     - Contact
     - Pricing?
-- Redesign Homepage
+- ~~Redesign Homepage~~
+	- need refinement but are in good state as of 5/29/24
-- Make Navbar
+- ~~Make Navbar~~
+	- done as of 5/28/24
-- Make Footer
+- ~~Make Footer~~
+	- done as of 5/28/24
 - Optomize metadata
 - Write content
+	- started this on 5/29/24
+- ~~solutions pages~~
+	- need refinement but are in good state as of 5/29/24
-- Implement wordpress as CMS
+- ~~Implement wordpress as CMS~~
+	- just going to hard code everything
+- animations

 ## Down the Line
 - User management